Trip Facts

 Best time for Annapurna Region Trek

 All seasons have their beauty.
 But, when it comes to trekking in the Annapurna region, Spring and Autumn seasons are termed best.
 These two seasons are the best time to explore as the weather is clear, the days are bright, and trekking trails are easy to walk.
 During Spring, witness the blossoming seasonal flowers in this region.
 Spring and Autumn season is followed by the Summer season to trek in the Annapurna region.
 Winter and Rainy seasons are riskier due to muddy, slippery, and snowy trails.
-The weather is also uncertain and the chances of the temperature rising are high making it cold for the trekkers.
+The weather is also uncertain and the chances of the temperature fluctuating are high making it cold for the trekkers.
 It is advisable to properly plan before trekking in the rainy and winter seasons in the Annapurna region.

 Annapurna Region Trek Difficulty